+Based on the assessment of its impact, each RFC must be classified by the responsible CMB according to the expected impact of its implementation in a new release of the artefact effected.

+Consultation

-For each RFC the responsible CMB must consult with the Domain Community to which it belongs, as well as with other relevant Stakeholder and/or Domain Communities as may be relevant.
+For each RFC, other than errata corrections, the responsible CMB must consult with the relevant Domain or Stakeholder Community directly affected.
 The CMB will determine whether such consultations may be initiated for individual RFCs, or collectively for all RFCs in the review of a new release.

-In case an RFC, or its proposed resolution, has cross-Community relevance or strategic implications, the topic will be referred to the Coordinating Committee for consultation.
-The Coordinating Committee shall seek consensus among Community Leaders, whereupon the agreed resolution will be referred back to the responsible CMB.
-In case of non-consensus or when the matter is deemed strategic, the Coordinating Committee will escalate further for a decision to be made by the Managing Committee.

-An RFC or its proposed resolution can be suggested to have cross-Community relevance or strategic implications either by the responsible CMB, or by another Community Leader, or by the Operating Office, either directly or after requests from OpenPeppol Members during a review or consultation.
-In all such cases, the matter shall be referred to the Coordinating Committee for consideration according to the provisions of point 4 above.
+The MC is responsible for ensuring that the consultation process is fair and open, and that the duration of the consultation period is proportional to the importance of the RFC.

+Additional Provisions for RFCs on Agreements

+As a minimum, a review should be initiated, giving the opportunity to all members of Stakeholder Communities to express their views.

+If, during a review, an RFC is opposed by more than 50% of eligible Stakeholder Community members, the responsible CMB cannot accept the RFC as is, and must provide a revised version or reject it altogether.
+Eligible members of Stakeholder Communities shall be considered those that are signatories to a given Agreement to which the RFC refers.

+In addition to a Stakeholder Community review, consultation can be initiated by other means including (but not limited to) a multi-stakeholder Working Group or a vote by Stakeholder Communities.
+Any vote initiated as part of an RFC review is subject to the majority and eligibility provisions of point 2 above.

+After consultation is completed, a decision on an RFC will be taken according to the provisions of section 2.4.4.

 Deciding on an RFC

 The decision on acceptance/rejection of an RFC is made by the responsible CMB.

-In case the RFC is rejected, the responsible CMB must provide a justification outlining the reasons for its rejection.
+If the RFC is rejected, the responsible CMB must provide a justification outlining the reasons for its rejection.

+Implementing an RFC resolution

+For reasons of stability and practicality, RFCs may be processed, but the implementation of their resolution delayed until a later point in time, when critical mass has developed that will warrant a new version to be developed.
+OpenPeppol should avoid too frequent changes in its artefacts unless there is an urgent need to remedy a situation or to mitigate acute or previously unforeseen risk.

+Batch implementation of RFC resolutions must not result in undue delay in the implementation of agreed changes.
+Implementation of agreed changes should not be delayed more than 6 months and must not be delayed more than a year.

+Escalation

-Any disagreement with the acceptance, resolution, or rejection of an RFC may be escalated to the OpenPeppol Coordinating Committee.
-The Coordinating Committee shall seek consensus among Community Leaders, whereupon the agreed resolution will be referred back to the responsible CMB.
-In case of non-consensus or when the matter is deemed strategic, the Coordinating Committee will escalate further for a decision to be made by the Managing Committee.
+Disagreement on the RFC acceptance, resolution or rejection may be escalated to the Secretary General who will consider the merits of the escalation and assign an appropriate body for further processing.

+In case of continued non-consensus or when the matter is deemed strategic, the Secretary General will escalate further for a final decision to be made by the Managing Committee.

-Escalations in accordance with point 3 above can be initiated by the requester of an RFC, the Domain and Stakeholder Community Leaders, the Domain Community Change Management Boards and the Operating Office.
+An escalation may be initiated by the requester of the RFC, the leader of the Domain or Stakeholder Community affected or the Operating Office.

-All escalations must be adequately substantiated and will be handled according to the Operational Procedure on this topic.
+All escalations must be adequately substantiated.

+Provisions for Technical Artefacts

-Introduction of new artefacts
+Introduction of New Artefacts

-The following provisions concern the introduction of new technical artefacts in an existing, global Peppol Service Domain.
-For cases that fall under the provisions of Extended Use (chapter 8), the provisions and processes included in that chapter shall be followed.
+The following provisions concern the introduction of new technical artefacts in existing global Peppol Service Domains.
+For cases that fall under the provisions of Extended Use (section 8), the provisions and processes included in that section shall be followed.

-A proposal to introduce a new artefact must be submitted through an RFC, even when it is initiated by the Managing Committee by issuing a mandate for a work group or task force to be formed with that purpose or a decision to use OpenPeppol’s own resources.
+A proposal to introduce a new artefact must be submitted through an RFC, even when it is initiated by the Managing Committee by issuing a mandate for a work group or task force to be formed with that purpose or taking a decision to use OpenPeppol’s own resources.